cygnyx/markover.js/README.md

 The main document is in a single `doc` id.
 Make the toc and doc with the same margins.

+The 'overflow: hidden' prevents the main text from flowing around the float content.

 ```css#+stylesheet
 #content #doc,